NbAiLab/notram/README_draft.md

 | Subtitles | [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/)|0.2 GB| 54,133,135 | 13,416      | 4,034            |
 | Wikipedia | [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/)|1.0 GB| 140,992,663 | 681,973     |              206 |

+The list above shows the different sources being included in the corpus.
+It shows a diversity both in size and character of the data.
+This diversity we found to be
 Needs to be adapted for NCC...
 Just here for reference.
 ## License
 Various licences applies to different parts of the corpus.
 Every document in the corpus has a tag telling what **"doc_type"** it belongs to.
 If you are unable to accept any of the licenses, you should filter out the **"doc_type"** with a conflicting license.